 Where To See The Best Christmas Lights in California

-There’s something magical about a street full of twinkling Christmas lights – it’s a sight that can melt even the Grinchiest of hearts, and the perfect way to kick off your holiday celebrations.
+There’s something magical about a street full of twinkling Christmas lights - it’s a sight that can melt even the Grinchiest of hearts, and the perfect way to kick off your holiday celebrations.
 If you’re spending December on the Golden Coast, we’ve tracked down where to find the best Christmas lights in California.
-And of course, we’ve also found some equally enchanting Plum Guide homes for you along the way – we can’t guarantee a stay somewhere quite as sparkly as Santa’s Grotto, but we do promise the utmost luxury, and far fewer reindeer wandering through the living room.
-Discover our favourite homes in California.
+We can’t guarantee a stay somewhere quite as sparkly as Santa’s Grotto, but we do promise the utmost luxury, and far fewer reindeer wandering through the living room.
+Here at Plum Guide, we provide you with only the top 3% of holiday homes after all, and along with our expert travel knowledge, there is nobody better equipped to give you everything you need for a truly memorable holiday.
+Explore our collection of homes in California.

 San Diego is a destination the entire family will love, with attractions like the iconic city zoo and retro-style theme park enchanting everyone from